metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta1_manifest.md

 - `id` (String) ID of resource
 - `name` (String) Name of resource
-- `regex` (String) Regular expression to match resource,In case of multiple resources matches the provided regular expression the first matched resource will be selected
+- `regex` (String) Regular expression to match resource, In case of multiple resources matches the provided regular expression the first matched resource will be selected

 <a id="nestedatt--spec--control_plane_endpoint"></a>